Trump Administration Clamps Down On Travel To Cuba, Bans Cruise Ships

 He acknowledged the Cuban government ultimately benefits from such transactions, but so do millions of Cuban households, he argued.
 "And they're the ones who are going to suffer from these changes."

-According to the State Department, those with travel plans in-hand will be "grandfathered" in.
+According to the State Department, those with travel plans in hand will be "grandfathered" in.
 And other categories allowing travel are still available, including faith-group trips, humanitarian projects and the nebulous "support of the Cuban people."

 NPR's Up First is the news you need to start your day.